lpsinger/userguide/early_warning.rst

 Source Classification
 ---------------------

 The automated :doc:`source classification and properties <analysis/inference>` have not been trained or tested extensively for early warning alerts.
-However, the early warning analysis is **only sensitive to BNS-mass mergers**.
-As a result, the favored source class in early warning GCN Notices will always be either BNS or Terrestrial, with a 0% chance of NSBH or BBH.
-The HasNS and HasRemnant fields will always show 100%.
+However, the early warning analysis is only optimized for :term:`BNS`-mass mergers.
+As a result, the assumed source class in early warning :term:`GCN` Notices will always be :term:`BNS` or :term:`Terrestrial`, with an assumption of a 0% chance of :term:`NSBH` or :term:`BBH`.
+The HasNS and HasRemnant fields will likewise always show 100%.

 Localization
 ------------